G-Node/gndata-api/README.rst

 Dependencies
 ============

-Using the G-Node Client requires some other python packages to be installed:
+Using the GNData requires some other python packages to be installed:

 - django_ Django python web framework
 - django-tastypie_ REST controller for django